eugeniopaglino/immigrant-mortality/README.md

-Immigrant Mortality before and during the COVID-19 Pandemic in the United States
+Immigrant Mortality Advantage in the United States during the First Year of the COVID-19 Pandemic
 ================
 Eugenio Paglino and Irma T. Elo